mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 For our workshop, we'll focus on wind energy, where weather data directly impacts operations and revenue.
 As noted in "The Impact of Weather on Wind Farms" (2024): https://www.infoplaza.com/en/blog/the-impact-of-weather-on-wind-farms

 > *"The power output of a turbine is related to density, which is a function of altitude, pressure, and also temperature.
 Dense air (which comes with lower temperatures) exerts more force on the rotors, resulting in a higher power output, even at relatively lower wind speeds compared to warmer and less dense air."*
 ![Turbines](./images/turbine.png)

 A wind farm operator has approached you to prototype a real-time temperature monitoring system.
 While their production system will need to monitor hundreds of turbine locations and track multiple weather parameters (temperature, wind speed, humidity), they want to start with a proof-of-concept using just temperature data from three cities to validate the approach.
 This temperature monitoring is needed as *"extreme heat can cause overheating of the turbine's electrical and mechanical components as well as lubrication systems, potentially leading to shutdowns and increased maintenance costs."*

 This represents a typical project progression that you learned about in module `9.1	From Prototype to Production: Implementing Data Solutions`.

-1. **Scoping (Current)**: We've identified the core requirements - tracking temperature variations that could impact turbine performance and maintenance scheduling
+1. **Scoping (Current)**: We've identified the core requirements: tracking temperature variations that could impact turbine performance and maintenance scheduling.
-2. **Prototype (This Workshop)**: Building a working demo with 3 locations using AWS services to get rapid stakeholder feedback
+2. **Prototype (This Workshop)**: Building a working demo with 3 locations using AWS services to get rapid stakeholder feedback.
-3. **Development**: Will expand to all turbine locations, add wind speed and humidity monitoring, implement production-grade security, and integrate with turbine control systems
+3. **Development**: Will expand to all turbine locations using exact Lat and Lon co-ordinates, add wind speed and humidity monitoring, implement production-grade security, and integrate with turbine control systems.
 4. **Production**: Full deployment with comprehensive monitoring, automated scaling, and disaster recovery
 5. **Continuous Improvement**: Regular evaluation of performance, costs, and new requirements